Monitors - New UI

 |

-Raised/not raised for a period of (minutes) | Select whether you want to be alerted when an event is raised or not raised.
+Select whether you want to be alerted when an event is raised or not raised.
 Also specify the number of times this should occur within a certain time frame (maximum value: 5999 minutes) for the alert to be created.
-NOTE The Datto RMM Agent is able to detect events logged up to 10 minutes before the Datto RMM Agent Process starts. |

 Raise an alert of priority | Choose the priority of the alert that will be raised: • Critical • High • Moderate • Low • Information |

 Auto-resolution | Select the check box to configure the auto-resolution details.
-If the event specified here is seen in the event log, the alert will be auto-resolved.
-The monitor will then be reset allowing further alerts to be raised.
-See above for more information about the following: • Event Source Name • Event codes • Event types • Event descriptions • Raised/not raised for a period of (minutes) Refer to Best practices for Windows event log monitoring to learn more about auto-resolution use cases. |
+If the event specified here is detected in the event log, the alert will be automatically resolved.
+The monitor will then be reset, allowing further alerts to be raised.
+See above for more information about the following: • Event Source Name • Event codes • Event types • Event descriptions • Raised/not raised for a period of (minutes) Refer to Best practices for Windows Event Log monitoring to learn more about auto-resolution use cases. |

 Event log alert de-duplication

-- For an Event Log monitor, a total of 5 alerts can be raised per device within 12 hours.
+- For an Event Log monitor, a total of five alerts can be raised per device within 12 hours.
 When the fifth alert has been reached, the trigger count will be incremented by one on the last alert.
 For example, when alert #6 would be raised, the trigger count on alert #5 will display 2 in the Alert Information window in the legacy UI and in the Timeline card in the New UI.
 The trigger count will keep rising for any subsequent alerts.
 To learn how to view the Alert Information window in the legacy UI, refer to View and act on alert information.
 To learn how to view the Timeline card in the New UI, refer to Timeline.

 - If an Event Log monitor assigned to a device triggers excessively (over 100 times in 24 hours), the Global monitor alert rate limit will take effect.